ohata-toast/RCS-Bizmessage/en/console-guide.md

 ![RCS_03_20231004](https://static.toastoven.net/prod_rcs/en/RCS_03_20231004.png)

 ### Retrieve Chat Room (sender number)
 You must register a chat room (sender number) in the RCS Biz Center.
-You can check the pre-registration in [Preparations Before Delivery].
+You can check the pre-registration in [Preparations Before Delivery](./pre-send-guide).

 * In RCS Biz Center, click **Service Management** > **Brand** > **Brand Operations**, select a brand, and go to the **Manage Sender Numbers** menu to register a calling number.
 * Once the brand linkage is complete, you can look up the list of chat rooms (sender numbers) registered with the brand.